utthawut/RaspBilliard/README.rst

 - key 'j' to elevate cue stick down (decrease angle of cuestick)

-To Make a shot and aimming
+To Make a shot and aiming line

 - key 'f' to create aiming line
 - key 'g' to make a shot